robinboncoeur/Projects/docs/tech/docker.md

 charlotte@i8mainstreet:~$
 ```

-If all that's visible is just the command prompt, i.e.:
+If SSH is installed and running, you should see:

-> charlotte@i8mainstreet:~$
+> Active: active (running)

-that means ssh-server is likely not installed.
-Install it now:
+If you see:

+> Unit ssh.service could not be found

+install it with:

 ```bash
 sudo apt install -y openssh-server